andreypopp/xcss/README.md

       background-color: {theme.bgColor};
     }

-Compiles into the CommonJS module using xCSS object model:
+It compiles into the following JavaScript module which is essentially a CommonJS (Node.js) module which uses xCSS object model:

     var xcss = require("xcss"),
         theme = require("some-pkg/theme");